raspdevpy/ccdoc/guide/CodeReferences/ref.permissions_list.md

 *   **createexpression:** Allows for creating emojis, stickers, and soundboard sounds
 *   **createevent:** Allows for creating scheduled events
 *   **sendpolls:** Allows sending polls
+*   **useexternalapps:**  Allows user-installed apps to send public responses.
+When disabled, users will still be allowed to use their apps but the responses will be ephemeral.
+This only applies to apps not also installed to the server.
+*   **pinmessages:** Allows pinning and unpinning messages
+*   **bypassslowmode:** Allows bypassing slowmode restrictions
+*   **setvcstatus:** Allows setting voice channel status
+*   **manageexpression:** Allows for editing and deleting emojis, stickers, and soundboard sounds created by all users

 ### Example: Denying Send Messages Permission